natr104/ruby-project/README.md

 # AustralianElection2022

 Welcome to Australian Federal Election 2022 Results Tracker!
+This gem was created for my Phase 3 Ruby assignment with Academy Xi.

 ## Installation